Laplace825/Laplace825.github.io/content/post/parallel-computing-cs149_asst1.md

 This series will cover my assignment solution and some notes to *Standford CS149 lecture*.
 And I truly recommand anyone who wants to learn *Parallel-Computing* to follow this lecture.
-This is my github repo which contains source code [laplace/cs149-asst](https://github.com/Laplace825/cs149-asst.git), but I truly recommand you finish it by u self.

 <!--more-->